 Relative Strength 5 Step Detailed Analysis

-The chart below is of Smith & Wesson (SWHC), a stock I bought back in 2009, and the chart shows clearly how RSI can be used to clearly predict future trend changes.
+The chart below is of Smith & Wesson (SWHC), the chart shows clearly how RSI can be used to clearly predict future trend changes.

 Using RSI on 2 settings shows how shorter and longer-term settings can show a different line, but the same answer, therefore confirming each other.

 - The shorter-term setting (7 Periods Prices:7 Periods Smoothing)